Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Image Analysis for Scintillator Inspection

 As described in Section~\ref{sec_system}, each cube face is illuminated from three directions.
 When a given face is imaged, two of the four side faces surrounding it are illuminated while the other two are not.
 This asymmetric lighting causes the edges adjacent to the illuminated faces to appear sharper than those adjacent to the unlit faces.
 This leads to variability in measurement results depending on cube orientation.

 Additionally, the system includes eight platforms and six cameras, and slight differences in alignment among them can affect the results.
 To correct for these effects, a calibration study was performed using 16 cubes, covering all 6 surfaces (96 samples in total).
+This number of cubes was chosen such that the statistical uncertainties of the correction coefficients were sufficiently small.

 For each cube face, 192 images were captured, corresponding to 6 cameras $\times$ 8 platforms $\times$ 4 orientations.
 One configuration was arbitrarily selected as the reference from the 192 possible configurations, and the measured hole positions in other configurations were compared with those obtained in the reference configuration, as shown in Fig.~\ref{fig:calibration}.
+Here and in the following, the hole positions are defined relative to the adjacent cube edges determined after the alignment correction described in Section~\ref{subsec_alignment}.
 Lighting effects appear as an offset (intercept) in the relation, while platform and camera misalignments produce a tilt (slope).
 A linear fit is therefore used to correct for both effects simultaneously.